opendaylight/docs/docs/user-guide/lisp-flow-mapping-user-guide.rst

 Mapping RPC REST API.
 This is so that you can see the actual request URLs and body content on the page.

-1. Install and run OpenDaylight Boron release on the controller VM.
+1. Install and run OpenDaylight Carbon release on the controller VM.
-    Please follow the general OpenDaylight Boron Installation Guide for this step.
+    Please follow the general OpenDaylight Carbon Installation Guide for this step.
 Once the OpenDaylight controller is running install the *odl-lispflowmapping-msmr* feature from the Karaf CLI: